Natalie Thurston

 Biography

-Dr Natalie Thurston is a lecturer in Physical Education within the School of Education and Lifelong Learning.
-She joined the school in 2012.
-Prior to working at UEA, Natalie was employed as a Secondary teacher of PE.
+Dr Natalie Thurston is a Lecturer in Physical Education within the School of Education and Lifelong Learning.
+She joined the School in 2012, having previously worked as a secondary school teacher of Physical Education.

-Natalie holds a Bsc in Sports Development and Coaching (First Class) from The University of Lincoln, an EdD, a MA in Advanced Educational Practice, a PGCE in Physical Education and a PGCert in Higher Education Practice from the University of East Anglia.
+Natalie holds a First Class BSc in Sports Development and Coaching from the University of Lincoln, alongside an EdD, an MA in Advanced Educational Practice, a PGCE in Physical Education, and a PGCert in Higher Education Practice from the University of East Anglia.

-Natalie is the Course Director for the part time MA in Professional Practice in Education (MA PPE).
-She is the Acadmemic Study Abroad co-ordinator for the school.
+She is the Course Director for the part-time MA in Professional Practice in Education (MA PPE) and serves as the School’s Academic Study Abroad Coordinator.

 Key Research Interests

 Natalie is a member of the Sport, Health and Education (SHE) Research Group.
-Her research interests lie in the area of physical education pedagogy, with a particular emphasis on the policy-making process, interpretation of the National Curriculum in schools, and teacher socialization.
+Her research interests focus on physical education pedagogy, with particular emphasis on education policy processes, interpretations of the National Curriculum in schools, and teacher socialisation.

 Teaching Interests

 Natalie is a Fellow of the Higher Education Academy (FHEA).
-Her main teaching responsibilities are on the suite of BSc Physical Education, Sport and Heath programmes, where she is module leader for Academic Practice in Higher Education (Level 4), Pedagogical Principles in Physical Education (Level 5) and Aesthetic Activities (Level 6).
-She is also module leader for the MA-EPR Dissertation module (Level 7).
-Natalie supervises research projects at undergraduate (BSc) and postgraduate (EdD, MA) levels.
+Her main teaching responsibilities lie within the BSc Physical Education, Sport and Health programmes, where she is Module Leader for Academic Practice in Higher Education (Level 4), Pedagogical Principles in Physical Education (Level 5), and Aesthetic Activities (Level 6).